slackner/libtvg/docs/load-tvg.md

                    "EntitySentenceIndexColumn", # Column name / Key for sentence index "EntityEntityIDColumn",      # Column name / Key for entity ID

-                   load_nodes=True,             # Whether to load node attributes max_distance=5)              # Maximum distance of sentences
+                   use_pool=True,               # Whether to use multiple connections use_objectids=False,         # Is article ID a MongoDB ObjectID? load_nodes=True,             # Whether to load node attributes max_distance=5)              # Maximum distance of sentences
 ```